-In previous release brings support for more braille displays along with improved interaction between Narrator and third-party screen readers when used with your braille display.
+In Previous release, we have added support for more braille displays along with improved interaction between Narrator and third-party screen readers when used with your braille display.
 To learn more about release, read our blog or go to February 28, 2023-KB5022913 (OS Build 22621.1344) Preview.
 Refer to Chapter 8: Using Narrator with braille for the full description of the new braille features and Appendix C: Supported braille displays for the list of supported braille displays.